 Just the idea of having rats in your house can make you feel burdened.
-Rats destroy property, food, and leave their wastes in different parts of the house.
+Rats destroy property, food and leave their wastes in different parts of the house.
 If not controlled quickly, they can multiply at an alarming rate.
 As a result, you need to use a proper method to get rid of these irritating animals.
 Which will work better?
 Rat Traps or Poison?

 Rat Traps or Poison

 There are various types of traps to choose from.
-These include live traps, no-touch traps, snap traps, and glue traps.
+These include live traps, no-touch traps, snap traps, glue traps, and electric rat traps.
 A few decades ago, traps were a very popular way of catching these bothersome rodents.
 But the arrival of poisonous baits has changed things rapidly.
-Snap traps were very common, but it was a very inhumane way of eliminating of rats and it’s still inhumane.
+Snap traps were very common, but it was a very inhumane way of eliminating rats, and it’s still inhumane.
 So, if you are a person who dislikes seeing dead animals or hurt animals, then this is not the method for you.
 This applies the same to glue traps.

-Recently, many brands have introduced live traps and no touch traps.
-These help you capture the rat or mice without harming it.
+Recently, many brands have introduced live traps and no-touch traps.
+These help you capture the rat or mice without harming them.
 You simply lift the trap and dispose of it together with the rat.
 Most of the live traps come with bait or require the user to place bait in the live trap to lure the rat.
 With these traps, you will be required to constantly check whether you have captured the rat or not.
-They are effective in areas with little rodent infestation.
+They are effective in areas with a little rodent infestation.

 The only challenge is that traps are not very reliable as there are several cases of rats shying away from them.
 This makes the whole process to be difficult.

 Rat poison has been in use for many years.
-It can be in form of liquid, blocks, chunks, pellets, gels or dust.
-There are those poisons that rats have to feed on continuously for the effect to take place and there are those that they just need to feed once to suffocate to death.
-Also, some poisons take a day or so, while others take several days or weeks for the effect to take place.
+It can be in the form of liquid, blocks, chunks, pellets, gels, or dust.
+There are those poisons that rats have to feed on continuously for effect to take place, and there are those that they just need to feed once to suffocate to death.
+Also, some poisons take a day or so, while others take several days or weeks for effect to take place.
 Therefore, you need to wisely select a rat killer that works best for you.
 When doing so, you should consider your kids and pets as it can harm them as well.

-The challenge with using rat poison, which is normally placed in food ingredients, is that rats are very cautious and it may take a lot of time for them to experiment and eat the bait.
-Also, they can be resistance to the bait, especially, if they find an alternative food source.
+The challenge with using rat poison, which is normally placed in food ingredients, is that rats are very cautious, and it may take a lot of time for them to experiment and eat the bait.
+Also, they can be resistant to the bait, especially if they find an alternative food source.

 Which one is better?